GhentAnalysis/biblio/README.md

 Note I did this export on the search results webpage which takes way less time than going to all records individually.

 ## 3
-I've written a script (see attachment) which breaks down this export file and divides them in separate records + downloads the pdf's for each of these records [possibly there might be a few special cases which have to be checked manually, just add it to the elif statements]
+I've written a script (see attachment) which breaks down this export file and divides them in separate records + downloads the pdf's for each of these records [possibly there might be a few special cases which have to be checked manually, just add it to the elif statements].
+Also, try to open all pdf's to check if they were downloaded correctly.
+Journals like to change their website often, in order to make you spend time in updating your scripts.
+That's how bureaucracy works: "you shall not automatize!"

 ## 4
 Zip the directory with wos-records and pdf's, as created by the script, and upload it to a filesharing link, and ask the Biblio people (biblio@ugent.be) to upload it.